-$$W{ij}(t+1) = W{ij}(t) + \varepsilon X{j} Y{i}$$ ,
+$$w{ij}(t+1) = w{ij}(t) + \epsilon x_j y_i$$ ,

-If all components of the training vector but one are zero, as was the case in the example of Figure 10.7, each neuroid of the output layer "learns" the weights belonging to one input pattern (that one for which is shows a non zero output).
+If all components of the training vector but one are zero, as is the case in the example of Figure 12.2a, each neuroid of the output layer "learns" the weights belonging to one input pattern (that one for which is shows a non zero output).
 If, in the general case, all components of the output vectors may be different from zero, this learning procedure produces some "crosstalk," i. e., the weights of each neuroid are influenced by all other training vectors.
 Under what conditions can we obtain a weight distribution which permits several input - output patterns to be stored, i. e., so that after the learning phase is finished, each of these input vectors produces its corresponding output vector without error?
 With the aid of Hebb's rule, the only patterns that can be stored without "crosstalk" are orthogonal to each other.
 This means that the scalar product of each pair of input vectors is zero.
 A simple case of orthogonality is given, for instance, when, in a net of n neuroids, each of the maximally n patterns is characterized by the fact that one neuroid takes value 1 and all others take value zero (see the example given in Figure 12.2a).

-A disadvantage of Hebb's rule is that, during prolonged learning, the absolute values of the weights tend to increase.
+A disadvantage of Hebb's rule is that, during prolonged learning, the absolute values of the weights tend to increase, which in turn leads to increasing output values when tested.
 This can be avoided either by assuming that, according to a proposal by Grossberg (see Hertz et al. 1991), the sum of all weights of a neuroid must not exceed a maximum upper limit (which may be a plausible assumption in biological terms, after all) or that all weight changes are superimposed exponential decrease.
 This would mean that a weight that is rarely increased takes a lower final absolute value than a weight that is continuously growing during learning.